josuejimenez20/maplesyrup/README.md

 Install packages npm
   - npm install

-Create a database called "maplesyrup".
+Create a database called "maplesyrup"
+  - import the file maplesyrup.sql from repository at your database service.

 Run backend
   - node app.js in the file "backend" or